moocf/list-map.racket/README.md

 Applies a function to every elem.
-(POPL course)

 **Course**: [Principles of Programming Languages], Monsoon 2019<br>
 **Taught by**: Prof. Venkatesh Chopella